io-accelerate/tdl-client-java/README.md

 });
 ```

-## Go live
+## b.
+Go live

-Once your implementation is sound and you are confident you can server user request you replace:
-`trialRunWith` with `goLiveWith`
+Once your implementation is sound and you are confident you can server user requests you just replace: `trialRunWith` with `goLiveWith`

 ```java
 //Example: Adding two numbers